suzuadhikari20/wt-lab-assignment/Lab/Lab6/README.md

 A SIMPLE TIC-TAC-TOE GAME IN JAVASCRIPT

+Tic-Tac-Toe is a two-player game in which the players fill up nine empty rectangles in a table with either an X or an O when it is their turn.
+Once someone succeeds to line up their sign vertically or horizontally without an interruption, that player wins.

 (1) Grid layout

 The game grid is represented in the array Grid.cells as follows: